Aftermath of the January 6 United States Capitol attack: Contemporary analysis and terminology

-Conservation of items damaged or left behind
+Commemorations

 Signs, flags, stickers, Pelosi's damaged nameplate, and other items left behind from the riot will be preserved as historical artifacts in the collections of the House and Senate, and the National Museum of American History, and "shared with national museums", including the Smithsonians.
 On the morning of January 7, military history curator Frank A. Blazich Jr. volunteered to go to the National Mall where he spent three hours collecting an array of objects discarded along the National Mall, including a large repurposed street sign which read "STOP THE STEAL – OFF WITH THEIR HEADS", along with discarded protest signs, American flags, and other pro-Trump paraphernalia.
 Anthea M. Hartig, director of the Smithsonian's National Museum of American History, said the Smithsonian would seek to collect and preserve "objects and stories that help future generations remember and contextualize January 6 and its aftermath", a statement echoed by Jane Campbell, president of the Capitol Historical Society.

 In March 2022, Congress mandated the display of a plaque honoring the police officers who were on duty at the Capitol during the attack.
 After numerous unexplained delays, Congress missed its self-imposed deadline of March 2023 to install the plaque.
 The plaque would have included the names of officers of the United States Capitol Police, the Metropolitan Police Department of the District of Columbia, and other federal and state agencies.
 It would have faced the west front of the complex.
 On June 12, 2025, former U.S. Capitol Police Officer Harry Dunn and D.C.
 Metropolitan Police Officer Daniel Hodges sued over House Speaker Mike Johnson's apparent abandonment of the project.
+The Justice Department sought to have the lawsuit dismissed.
+On the fifth anniversary of the riot, the Senate unanimously passed a resolution to display the plaque, which has a QR code to view the names of the officers, at a temporary location in the Senate wing of the Capitol.
+It was hung in just inside an entrance on the West Front of the Capitol in March 2026.
+The area is not open to the public.
+Later, it is to be moved to the west front of the Capitol, as specified by law.

 In December 2022, a Congressional Gold Medal ceremony was held in the Capitol Rotunda, honoring the Capitol police and the Washington D.C.
 Metropolitan police; Democratic and Republican leaders from the Senate and House participated.
 One of the medals is displayed in a glass frame in the Capitol Visitor Center, along with a list of 20 law enforcement agencies that were involved in the response to the attack.